Air India cancels UK flights from April 24 to 30

-New Delhi, April 21 (IANS) National carrier Air India has decided to cancel flights between India and the UK from April 24 to 30.
+New Delhi: National carrier Air India has decided to cancel flights between India and the UK from April 24 to 30.

 The move comes after Britain recently announced travel restrictions on non-UK and non-Irish citizens.